deltachat/deltachat-pages/en/help.md

 ### Can I use Delta Chat on multiple devices at the same time?

 Yes.
-Delta Chat 1.36 comes with a new, experimental function for using the same profile on different devices:
+You can use the same profile on different devices:

 - Make sure both devices are on the same Wi-Fi or network